-- 1. According to the revenue procedure, when must an accrual method taxpayer include income in his/her/its gross income? - 2.
+- 1. When must an accrual method taxpayer include income in her gross income when the time of performance is uncertain? - 2.
 Why was taxpayer in Example 13 able to defer recognition of income for tax purposes, but taxpayers in the other examples were not? - •In Artnell v.
 Commissioner, 400 F.2d 981 (7th Cir.
-1968), the owner of the Chicago White Sox, an accrual method taxpayer, sold tickets in late fall of one year for games scheduled to be played the following spring and summer.
-[There's never been much October baseball in Chicago.]
+1968), the owner of the Chicago White Sox, an accrual method taxpayer, sold tickets in late fall of one year for games scheduled to be played the following spring and summer, the season ending in the first week of October.
+Baseball fans paid for tickets at that time.
+[Only recently, has there been much late October baseball in Chicago.]
 In its financial statement, taxpayer recognizes the payments in revenue for the following spring and summer.
 Taxpayer sought to defer recognition of this ticket income until the following year.
 What result?

-Do the CALI Lesson, Basic Federal Income Taxation: Timing: Cash and Accrual Methods of Accounting
+Do the CALI Lesson, Basic Federal Income Taxation: Timing: Cash and Accrual Methods of Accounting.